SRaittinen/PWP/README.md

 cd PWP
 ```

-Then run the following script to set up the project
+Then run the following script to set up the project.
+This will create the database.
 ```
 ./setup_project.sh
 ```